 Yes, it’s true.
 On February 2, 1990, I got The Call.
-HarperCollins wanted to buy my first book, CANDLE IN THE WINDOW.
+HarperCollins wanted to buy my first book, a historical romance, CANDLE IN THE WINDOW.
 The time was 3:30pm.

 This is an Event Worth Celebrating, so let me share Some Thoughts About Writing.
 Warning — this is Serious.
 (Christina waits for the dust from the stampede to settle, looks around at the empty room, and shows the qualities that have helped her survive so long in publishing—an immense ego and a willingness to talk into a vacuum.)

 MY TOP TEN POINTS OF WISDOM

 10. After ten years in the business, an author has A Well Established Career.
 After twenty, an author is an Expert.
 After thirty, she’s a Venerable Institution … a Crone.
 Pardon me while I pluck the stiff white hairs off the chin of my current manuscript.

 9. From my vantage point, everyone in publishing is doing better than I am.
 From everyone else’s vantage point, I’m doing better than they are.
 The truth is somewhere in between — and an author who’s published is not going to get any sympathy from an unpublished author who’s written for ten years, finished three manuscripts and has twenty-five rejection letters.
 I know.
 I was that author.